the-platapus/Lossless-Audio-Stream-Server/README.md

-# 🎧 Minimal AAC Audio Streaming Server
+# FFmpeg Lossless Audio Streaming Server

-This is a low-latency audio streaming server that captures system audio (e.g., Stereo Mix or Microphone) and streams it live in AAC format — perfect for old iOS devices like the iPod Touch 4th Gen.

-## ✅ Features
+## Features

-- Streams live audio via FFmpeg over HTTP
-- Optimized for compatibility with iOS 6 Safari
+- Optimized for compatibility with old-ass hardware like the 4th Gen iPod Touch.
-- Minimal HTML UI for selecting audio input and adjusting FFmpeg settings
-- Supports persistent configuration via `config.json`
 - Cross-platform (Windows/macOS/Linux)

-## 🛠 Requirements
+## Requirements

-- Node.js (v14 or later recommended)
+- Node.js
-- FFmpeg installed and accessible in system PATH
+- FFmpeg installed AND in system PATH
-- For Windows: `Stereo Mix` or microphone input available via DirectShow (`dshow`)
-- For Linux/macOS: Use `avfoundation` (macOS) or `alsa` (Linux)

-## 🚀 Getting Started
+- For Windows: Make sure you enable and set the input as the Default input.

+### Instructions

-### 1. Clone the Repo
+1. Clone the Repo
 ```bash
 git clone https://github.com/yourusername/audio-stream-server.git
 cd audio-stream-server